cramforce/splittable/README.md

 ### `System.import`

 The generated `_base.js` bundle ships with a [`System.import`](http://exploringjs.com/es6/ch_modules.html#_loader-method-importing-modules) polyfill.
 It can be used to load modules exposed as bundles via splittable.
+The `System.import` function returns a promise for an object that exposes the exports of the loaded module.

 ```JS
 System.baseURL = '/path/to/bundles/';